 SHOWS AND EXHIBITIONS

 Information regarding classes for each show can be obtained from clicking the links above.
-An Entry Form must be completed and submitted to us, with the appropriate entry fees, through the Ropley Shop by 5.30pm on the Wednesday proceeding the show.
+An Entry Form, (Spring form, Summer form) must be completed and submitted to us, with the appropriate entry fees, through the Ropley Shop by 5.00pm on the Wednesday proceeding the show.

 The entries are judged by visiting judges and trophies awarded and prizes.

 Where does one start?

 The easiest way to learn how to exhibit is to see how others present their exhibits.
 Visiting our shows or some of the other local shows will give a good general idea as to the standard required.
 The best reference book for detail is the Royal Horticultural Society’s “The Horticultural Show Handbook”.
 A number of the members will have a copy of this book; the Show Secretary certainly has one and is willing to loan it if need be.
 Anyone who already enters would be only too willing to help someone who is entering for the first time.

 In all cases, exhibits should be staged as attractively as possible.

 - Flowers are not just placed in a vase, but – apart from collections – are arranged so that they face the judge.
 Flowers need to be clean.
 Make certain that any insects have been removed before exhibiting.